Samsung/tizen-docs/docs/application/dotnet/guides/nui/button.md

 # Button

+A button is a small object on the UI that you press in order to operate it.
 The NUI button controls include various button types:

 - `PushButton` changes its appearance when pressed, and returns to its original appearance when released.
 - `Checkbox` can be checked or unchecked.
 - `Radio` button has 2 states, selected and unselected.
 Usually radio buttons are grouped, and only 1 radio button in a group can be selected at a given time.
 - `Toggle` button allows the user to switch a feature on or off.
 Toggle buttons also support tooltips.

 The `Button` class is the base class for the button UI components.